 Banking Service Consumer API → Transactions → GET /transactions

 The statements flow is the Provider API’s standard mechanism for uploading transaction data.
-Statements are uploaded individually for each Bank Account and while many Bank Accounts can be processed simultaneously, each may only have a single statement in flight at anyone time.
-With this in mind, it is important that your implementation iterates all transactions associated with an account prior to sending a single batch, and polls for the request completion before sending subsequent statements.
+Statements are uploaded individually for each bank account and while many bank accounts can be processed simultaneously, each may only have a single statement in flight at anyone time.
+It is important that your implementation iterates all transactions associated with an account prior to sending a single batch, and polls for the request completion before sending subsequent statements.

 Using Postman to POST statements

 This collection provides endpoint definitions and sample content for exercising various aspects of the Provider API.
-In order to use these endpoints, a Bank Account must have been linked to the Sage Banking Service using the link bank account flow and a valid Sage ID JWT must be passed.
+In order to use these endpoints, a bank account must have been linked to Banking Service using the link bank account flow and a valid Sage ID JWT must be passed.